Scriptor25/CScript/README.md

 ## Setup

-Clone or download the repo and open the VS solution file (.sln) in VisualStudio 2022 or later.
+Clone or download the repo and open the VS solution file (.sln) in VisualStudio (2022 was used for dev, but it says v10 or later).

 ## Run